jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_iii.rst

     SyntaxError: invalid syntax

-  I fix the line

-  - not_ not_ cancels out
-  - not_ and_ is or
+  I fix the line, not_ and_ is or_

   .. code-block:: python

     def converse_implication(p, q):
-        if p or not q:
-        # if not not p not and not q:
+        return not not p or not q
-        # if not (not p and q):
+        return not (not p and q)
-            return True
-        else:
-            return False

   back to green.
-I use a `conditional expression`_
+I remove not_ not_ since it cancels out

   .. code-block:: python

     def converse_implication(p, q):
         return p or not q
-        if p or not q:
-            return True
-        else:
-            return False
+        return not (not p and q)

   all the tests are still green.
 I remove the other statements